 The computer was equipped with XC12 tape recorder that was used to load and play games.
 First years I obviously spent on playing the very famous River Raid, Boulder Dash, M.U.L.E., Zybex, Draconus, to name a few.
 Later on, I started to use ATARI to learn programming.
-Firstly I proceeded with the build-in BASIC interpreter and then moved to the 6502 assembler language, writing some small programs and learning the basics of machine language.
-However, most of my time in the later times between 1994 and 2000 I dedicated to the polish atari computer demoscene.
-You can also read about the demoscene in general in this wonderful FAQ.
+Firstly I proceeded with the build-in BASIC interpreter and then moved to the 6502 assembler language, writing some small programs and learning the basics of the machine language.
+However, most of my time in between 1994 and 2000 I dedicated to the polish Atari computer demoscene.

-In the following years, we (as a group) created a couple of smaller productions (mostly intros) and a few demos including “Ultra”, presented at the Intel Outside IV multicomputer party in Włocławek in 1997 (quite a lof of parts of the demo were written at the party place, therefore there was not time to correct it and make a reasonable design):
+In the following years, we (as a group) created a couple of smaller productions (mostly intros) and a few demos including “Ultra”, presented at the Intel Outside IV multicomputer party in Włocławek in 1997 (quite considerable part of the demo wase written at the party place, partially under low level of intoxication ;-), and as such there was not time to correct it and make a reasonable design):

 A few years later I created my first demo called “Cogito”.
 This one was presented in 1999 at the copy-party in Opalenica, Poland.
 The demo was nearly entirely coded by myself, with the graphics created by Ars/AIDS and Slaves/Taquart and small chunks of code by Jaskier/Taquart: